 Classical Studies is certainly more than just ancient history!
 It is the study of the lifestyle, leading figures, art and architecture, literature, politics, mythology and ethical philosophy of the ancient Greeks and Romans.
-It offers students a chance to critically examine the past and to explore and evaluate society today in comparison.
+It is popular at both school and university level around the world because it offers students a chance to critically examine the past and to explore and evaluate society today in comparison.

 At Level 2 our focus shifts to ancient Athens, the hotbed of creativity, democracy, theatre, ethical thought, and power in the 5th Century BC.
 We examine their beliefs and attitudes as well as the lifestyle of women, slaves, citizens and foreign-born residents.
 We study the impressive and beautiful sculpture and architecture created during this period, including the Parthenon, and learn to see the influence it has had on later eras including our own.
-Finally, the tragedy of Sophocles' Antigone written during the same time period allows us to discuss and critically examine ethical and moral dilemmas around leadership, gender, family, death and the law.
+Finally, the tragedy of Sophocles' Antigone written during the same time period allows us to discuss and critically examine ethical and moral dilemmas around leadership, gender, family, death, and the law.

-In class students might find themselves debating the merits of democracy, applying their knowledge of Greek architecture by designing their own group temple, participating in a recreation of a Roman funeral, competing in a quiz, acting out a scene from a heroic myth or creating a bumper sticker for a tyrant!
+In class students might find themselves debating the merits of democracy, applying their knowledge of Greek architecture by designing their own group temple, participating in a recreation of a Greek funeral, competing in a quiz, acting out a scene from a heroic myth or creating a bumper sticker for a tyrant!
 Students are engaged in learning through a variety of methods and hone their skills of paragraph and formal response writing, presenting and oral discussion, viewing and examining concepts from a number of viewpoints, interpreting primary source materials as well as seeing and understanding the deep and significant connections which run between the Greek world and today.
 Examining the past allows students to critically and deeply engage with social and political ideas and challenges that they face in today's world.
+Topics offered in 2025: